globaldev/airbrake-proxy/README.md

-TCP proxy for buffering connections to Sentry, Airbrake and Errbit so that they don't add request latency to reporting applications
+TCP proxy for buffering connections to Sentry so that they don't add request latency to reporting applications

 ## Prerequisites